Cray-HPE/docs-csm/install/deploy_management_nodes.md

 > ncn-s001# /srv/cray/scripts/common/storage-ceph-cloudinit.sh
 > ```
 >
-> After this script finishes, the secrets will be created and the `cloud-init` script on the master node(s) should complete.
+> After this script finishes, the secrets will be created and the `cloud-init` script on the master node(s) should complete.</s>

 <a name="deploy"></a>